Monitoring your checking account is a crucial activity that many account holders don’t do frequently enough.

 1. Download Your Bank or Credit Union’s Mobile App

-Make sure you remember to check in regularly and go through your account activity to spot anything that shouldn’t be there.
+Then, you’ll be able to see your account information, including transactions and bank statements.
+Make sure to check in regularly and go through your account activity to spot anything that shouldn’t be there.

 2. Set Up Alerts

-3. Use internet banking
+3. Use Online Banking

 4. Check Your Bank Statement

 Make sure you cross-reference with your checkbook or other records to detect if any unauthorized payments have been made from your account.

 5. Link Your Account to a Budgeting App

-But most importantly, regular account checks can help you catch unauthorized payments, fraudulent charges, and any suspicious activity before it’s too late.
+But most importantly, regular account checks can help you catch unauthorized payments, fraudulent charges, and suspicious activity before it’s too late.